manandey/COVID-19-People-Resource-Provider-Mapping-App/README.md

 ## Contributing:

-If you are interested in contributing to this project feel free to reach out to [@thechange](https://github.com/thechange) or submit a pull request.
+If you are interested in contributing to this project or have any ideas to add any additional features to this application feel free to reach out to [@thechange](https://github.com/thechange) or submit a pull request.
 The list of pending tasks can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQTVc-Gz4Bntbv2bVDf3Nv0A7nLiiXylJbNa5a3luYek31KxDwF5S7rBKvz2lJI6ZE765W3ryXUcPL5/pubhtml).

 ## Credits: